rafikk/halfshell/README.md

     http://localhost:8080/users/joe/default.jpg?w=100&h=100
     http://localhost:8080/blog/posts/announcement.jpg?w=600&h=200

 The image_host named group in the route pattern match (e.g., `^/users(?P<image_path>/.*)$`) gets extracted as the request path for the source.
 In this instance, the file “joe/default.jpg” is requested from the “my-company-profile-photos” S3 bucket.
 The processor resizes the image to a width and height of 100.
-Since the maintain_aspect_ratio setting is set to true, the image will have a maximum width and height of 100, but may be smaller in one dimension in order to maintain the aspect ratio.

 ### Server